-SIRIUS® satellite radio service: SIRIUS® Satellite Radio is a subscription based satellite radio service that broadcasts music, sports, news and entertainment programming.
-A service fee is required in order to receive SIRIUS® service.
-Vehicles that are equipped with a factory installed SIRIUS® satellite radio system include hardware and a limited subscription term, which begins on the date of sale or lease of the vehicle.
+SIRIUS satellite radio service: SIRIUS Satellite Radio is a subscription based satellite radio service that broadcasts music, sports, news and entertainment programming.
+A service fee is required in order to receive SIRIUS service.
+Vehicles that are equipped with a factory installed SIRIUS Satellite Radio system include: